NPRG041: Programming in C++

 - Enumeration classes:

-construct, scoped named constants, underlying type, assigned values, type safety; legacy unscoped enumerations
+enum class construct, scoped named constants, underlying type, assigned values, type safety; legacy unscoped enumerations

 - Dynamic allocation: allocation on the heap, time complexity considerations, objects with a non-trivial life cycle